boyufan/FL3tier/README.md

-# FL3Tier
+# SAFI

-Implementation of federated learning on real-world setting.
+Implementation of federated learning on real-world setting in Java.

 ## Overview
 We implement a real-world federated learning project based on Java.
 There are one server and many clients to